-When configuring a data migration task, migration data filtering is used to filter data records in the table object of the source .
-With the filtering, you can extract records that fulfill specified conditions.
-This is applicable for scenarios such as regular incremental data replication and table splitting.
+When configuring a data migration task, you can use migration data filters to filter data records in the source table object by extracting records that fulfill specified conditions.
+This is applicable to scenarios such as regular incremental data replication and table splitting.

-This section introduces how to configure SQL Where clauses for filtering migration data during migration task creation.
+This document describes how to configure Where clauses in SQL for filtering migration data.

-SQL filtering clauses only apply to existing data migration; it does not affect the incremental data.
+SQL filtering clauses only apply to existing data migration and do not affect the incremental data.

 The SQL filtering function can be called during the Migration object and type configuration stage, within the creation of a migration task.
 It is used for specific table objects rather than database objects.

 Select the table object to be migrated from the Migration objects box, and add it to the Selected objects box.

 Click Edit under the newly added table object that you want to configure SQL filtering clauses.

 Note: The Edit button appears when the mouse is over the specific object in the Selected objects box.

 On the Edit table page, enter the SQL Where clause in the Filtering condition block, and click Verify syntax.